 But there’s a lot of controversy about air filters these days, in part because there are so many options for filtration.
-What’s the best air filter for your home?
+What’s the best air filter for you?
 It all depends on who you ask and what their priorities are.
-The best product for you depends on:

-- Prioritization: Maybe you want to make sure you’re using an energy efficient air filter (more on those in a sec), or perhaps you want to ensure your filtration system accounts for a particular component.
+- Prioritization: Maybe you want to make sure you’re using an energy-efficient air filter (more on those in a sec), or perhaps you want to ensure your filtration system accounts for a particular component.
 VOCs, for instance.
-Your personal priorities will dictate which filter you select.
+Your priorities will dictate which filter you select.

 - Health concerns: Got allergies?
 Does mold bother you during the warmer months?
 Then you’ll need to use a filter that traps mold spores and pollen.
 On the other hand, maybe you’re not so sensitive and don’t need to go out of your way to filter those contaminants.

 - Energy efficiency: Restrictive air filters can degrade the efficiency of your HVAC system, so you might need to find a balance between effective filtration and the efficient operation of your equipment.

 - Operational integrity: In some cases, restrictive air filters can overwork your HVAC system and lead to premature equipment failure.

 - Simplicity of maintenance: If you’ve forgotten to change your filter in the past, it might make sense to use filters that only require replacement or cleaning once or twice per year.